rrooggiieerr/esphome-axaremote/README.md

 What can be done in one hour:

 - ESPHome walktrough, I explain to you how ESPHome works
-- Assistance setting up your ESP device
+- Assistance in setting up your ESP device
 - Install and configure an ESPHome (External) Component

 What takes more time: